Wednesday, January 31, 2018, 13h30-15h00

 Hosts: Katrin Wolf, PHLU; Sonia Coiro, PHBern; chair: Eva Seiler, UZH

-I have an idea for the implementation of a digital model for competency based learning and teaching in higher education.
-I would like to share and discuss my thoughts with other people to generate synergies and further develop my idea.
+We have an idea for the implementation of a digital model for competency based learning and teaching in higher education.
+We would like to share and discuss our thoughts with other people to generate synergies and further develop our idea.
 The network in e-learning and didactics for higher education seems very fragmented.
-Many groups and channels exist, but how do I find the right one for the right partners to collaborate with?
+Many groups and channels exist, but how do we find the right one for the right partners to collaborate with?
 We would like to collect ideas on strengthening the network for real gain through collaboration and synergies between different institutions.
 Organisational comment: We would like to have one session that is specific to universities of teacher education to spark some collaboration in that specific network, related to the example at hand.

 Hosts: Laurent Moccozet & Laure Melifluo, UNIGE; chair: Patrick Roth, UNIGE